 - Cover your pool.
 You can reduce water loss with an automatic cover or solar blanket.
 It can reduce evaporation by nearly 90%.

 - Watch the thermostat.
 We’ve discussed controlling heating costs before, but it bears repeating: Keep your pool temperature between 78-82 degrees.
 You’ll be much happier when your electric bill arrives if you do.

 - Keep the Pump Operating at its prime.
 There are a couple of things to consider here:

 - 220v vs. 110v.
 Some electricians will tell you that it’s better to have 220V than 110V on pump motors.
 Others will say it doesn’t matter.
 I tend to fall in the 220v camp, but I’m not an electrician, so you can ask yours what they recommend.

 - Timer or no?
 One school of thought is that installing a timer that turns the pump on and off at regular intervals will save you money, while others feel that the cost savings is minimal enough that it doesn’t warrant the trouble of getting the timer.
 I’m in the pro-timer camp.
 It certainly can’t hurt to try it.
 You can also consult your local power company for more information on this.

 Here’s what I know for sure: it’s not a good cost saving habit to leave the pool light on all night after you’ve covered the pool.
 Yes, I have done this.
 I have also taken a phone call while backwashing only to realize that I had forgotten what I was doing until I noticed that the water level in the pool had fallen below the second step.
+That’s one way to learn about all of the different pool operating costs first-hand.
 It not only costs to fill the pool back up, but also costs to heat the new water, and chemically treat it.
 Don’t tell my wife I did that, okay?
 We’ll just keep that between us.

 Now grab a float and enjoy the pool.